imonlius/interactive-neurons/DEVELOPMENT.md

 2020-04-21: Implemented Adapter classes (NodeAdapter, LinkAdapter) for imgui to interface with neuron Network.
 Included example code from imgui-node-editor for demonstration.

+2020-04-23: Switched graph library from imgui-node-editor to imnodes.
+Implemented node/link adding and deleting.
+Fixed memory management of flashlight modules in Nodes.